mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/tutorials/openebs-persistent-storage/index.md

 - You must have a properly deployed and running cluster.
 For information about deploying Kubernetes with default settings, see the [Quick start][quickstart].

-## Install storage provider prerequisites

-The OpenEBS storage provider requires that the `iSCSI client` runs on all worker nodes.
-Use the following script to install and start the iSCSI client.

 ## Set environment variables

 1. Update the following environment variables: